-As with the guaranteed minimum payment period, choosing this option will reduce the amount of your income payments.
+As with the guaranteed minimum payment period, choosing this option will reduce the amount of your income payments and maturity value.

 Choosing both

 You can choose a guaranteed minimum payment period that is less than the plan term and an income for your dependant.